First measurements of the branching fractions for the decay modes $\Xi_c^{0} \to \Lambda \eta$ and $\Xi_c^0 \to \Lambda \eta'$ and search for the decay $\Xi_c^{0} \to \Lambda \pi^0$ using Belle and Belle II data: Introduction

 \section{Introduction}

-Charmed baryon spectroscopy serves as an {important} platform for investigating the dynamics of light quarks in the presence of one or two heavy quarks. {Topological diagrams are used extensively to explain the mechanisms in nonleptonic weak decays of charmed baryons.}~\cite{Chau:1995gk}. {According to the topological diagrams,} both factorizable and non-factorizable contributions are significant in baryon decay amplitudes~\cite{Cheng:2018hwl,Cheng:2021_charm_rev}.
-Precise measurements of the branching fractions {will help to clarify the theoretical picture} and provide a clearer understanding of the decay dynamics.
+Charmed baryon spectroscopy serves as an important platform for investigating the dynamics of light quarks in the presence of one or two heavy quarks.
+Topological diagrams are used extensively to explain the mechanisms in nonleptonic weak decays of charmed baryons~\cite{Chau:1995gk,Cheng:2021qpd}.
+According to the topological diagrams, both factorizable and non-factorizable contributions are significant in baryon decay amplitudes~\cite{Cheng:2018hwl,Cheng:2021qpd}.
+Precise measurements of the branching fractions will help to clarify the theoretical picture and provide a clearer understanding of the decay dynamics.

-Over the past decade, significant advancements have been made in the experimental study of charmed baryon physics~\cite{ParticleDataGroup:2024cfk}.
-The absolute branching fractions of three key decays $\Lambda_c^+ \to p K^- \pi^+$~\cite{Belle:2013jfq,BESIII:2015bjk}, $\Xi_c^+ \to \Xi^- \pi^+ \pi^+$~\cite{Belle:2019bgi}, and $\Xi_c^0 \to \Xi^- \pi^+$~\cite{Belle:2018kzz} have been measured.
+Over the past decade, significant advancements have been made in the experimental study of charmed baryon physics~\cite{ParticleDataGroup:2024cfk}. {The antitriplet charmed baryons, characterized by their purely weak decays, serve as foundational systems in this field, anchoring both high-precision measurements and theoretical frameworks based on SU(3) flavor symmetry.} The absolute branching fractions of three key decays $\Lambda_c^+ \to p K^- \pi^+$~\cite{Belle:2013jfq,BESIII:2015bjk}, $\Xi_c^+ \to \Xi^- \pi^+ \pi^+$~\cite{Belle:2019bgi}, and $\Xi_c^0 \to \Xi^- \pi^+$~\cite{Belle:2018kzz} have been measured.
 Charge-conjugate modes are included throughout the analysis.
 These results provide a foundation for determining {absolute} branching fractions in antitriplet charm baryon decays~\cite{LHCb:2017xtf,Belle:2021mvw,LHCb:2019nxp,Belle:2024xcs, Belle:2021avh,Belle:2024ikp}. {Comprehensive and precise experimental measurements are essential for testing different theoretical models and for clarifying the decay mechanisms of antitriplet charmed baryons.
-Theoretical calculations of the two-body hadronic weak decays of $\Xi_c^0$ have been performed with topological diagrams~\cite{Zhao:2018mov,Geng:2018plk,Zou:2019kzq,Geng:2019xbo,Hsiao:2021nsc,Zhong:2022exp,Geng:2023pkr,Zhong:2024zme,Xing:2024nvg}.} However, many branching fractions remain unmeasured, particularly for Cabibbo-suppressed decay modes.
+Theoretical calculations of the two-body hadronic weak decays of $\Xi_c^0$ have been performed with topological diagrams~\cite{Zhao:2018mov,Hsiao:2021nsc,Zhong:2024zme}.} However, many branching fractions remain unmeasured, particularly for Cabibbo-suppressed decay modes.